roy2220/proxyz/README.md

                         mc.SetArg(1, y)

                         // forward the method call to the next interceptor, if any,
-                        // or forward to the undelying object `Calc`. mc.Forward() // Without this, the method call ceases here.
+                        // or forward to the undelying object `calc`. mc.Forward() // Without this, the method call ceases here.

                         // modify the first (only) result, whose index is 0.